dnguyen800/flower-care/README.md

+# NOTE

+This is a fork of the Lovelace card only, so that the rpeository can be ingtegrated with HACS.

+Original documentation is below.

 # Xiaomi mi flora and Flower care integration

 The Home Assistant custom component uses Flower Care&trade; Smart Monitor to retrieve flower information (http://www.huahuacaocao.com/product).